Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Comparison Between Ray-Tracing Simulations and Measurements

-For path loss a mean error of $1.4$ and $1.1$~dB is achieved using the full floor plan at the two bands.
-In terms of delay and angular spreads, a relative mean error of under $10\%$ at both frequencies is obtained with the full floor plan.
-The same error is much greater when only building exterior walls are used in ray-tracing.
-For path loss the errors remain under $5$~dB for both frequencies.
-The relative RMS error of delay and angular spreads is much higher, about $25\%$ at $4.65$~GHz and $50\%$ at $14.25$~GHz even when the full floor plan is used.
+For delay and angular spreads describing multipath richness of the environment, full floor plan RT achieves a relative mean error of under $10\%$ at both frequency bands.
+For reasons discussed in Sections~\ref{sec:ds} and \ref{sec:as} the mean errors are much higher for exteriors RT.
+The relative RMS error of delay and angular spreads are high at both frequency bands, tens of percentage points, even when using the full floor plan.
 This suggests that while the channel is well reproduced on average, the link-specific values are much more difficult to duplicate.
-This can be explained by simplifications made during ray-tracing.
+This can be explained by simplifications made during RT simulations.
 Wooden window frames and a few concrete supporting structures in the building facade were ignored by assuming that propagation paths always enter through a window.
-The average effect of the additional structures is included in the optimized metal film thickness, but the link specific effect is lost.
 For example, a reflection from the parking structure, shown in Fig.~\ref{fig:ray_tracing_model}, could be blocked and heavily attenuated by a concrete pillar for one Tx-Rx link but not the next one in the measurements.
 This effect cannot be reproduced in the simulation due to the assumed homogenized window wall of the building exterior.
-We also assume that tree canopies are homogeneous.
+It is assumed that tree canopies are homogeneous.
 The mean effect is well reproduced, but in reality a large branch can block a propagation path while another one passes through some leaves.
-Similarly we assumed that the interior walls are homogeneous double-plasterboard walls with an air gap.
+Similarly it was assumed that the interior walls are homogeneous double-plasterboard walls with an air gap.
 In reality there are some variations in materials, and the air gaps may contain electrical installations and supporting structures.
+Another simplification of the RT simulations was calculation of only direct and reflected paths, which is a reasonable explanation for the high RMS error of delay and angular spreads.
+They are far more sensitive to individual propagation paths and their gains.
+Nevertheless, even with the simplification, the radio channels are well reproduced, suggesting that the direct and reflected paths are still clearly dominant propagation mechanisms over diffuse scattering and diffractions.
+While diffraction is known to be an important mechanism in non-line-of-sight conditions, many of the Rx locations are essentially within obstructed line-of-sight of the Tx with a window and some canopy between them.
+However, no more can be said without further study.